nginxinc/bank-of-sirius/docs/troubleshooting.md

   Warning  FailedScheduling  12s (x3 over 13s)  default-scheduler  0/1 nodes are available: 1 Insufficient memory.
 ```

-This means that your cluster's [Node Pools](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools) do not have enough capacity to host all the Bank of Anthos workloads, and you either need to use a different cluster, or increase your existing cluster's capacity (see the [GKE docs](https://cloud.google.com/kubernetes-engine/docs/how-to/resizing-a-cluster)).
+This means that your cluster's [Node Pools](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools) do not have enough capacity to host all the Bank of Sirius workloads, and you either need to use a different cluster, or increase your existing cluster's capacity (see the [GKE docs](https://cloud.google.com/kubernetes-engine/docs/how-to/resizing-a-cluster)).

 ### `503` error in the frontend

-You may see a `503: Service Unavailble` error if you have added Istio or Anthos Service Mesh to the cluster namespace where Bank of Anthos is deployed.
+You may see a `503: Service Unavailble` error if you have added Istio or Sirius Service Mesh to the cluster namespace where Bank of Sirius is deployed.
 A 503 error typically comes from an Envoy proxy - either the IngressGateway proxy, or the sidecar proxy for a service pod.
 For the frontend specifically, the 503 is likely coming from the IngressGateway.

 Make sure you've deployed the `VirtualService` and `Gateway` resources provided in [`istio-manifests/`](/istio-manifests), and that they're deployed into the namespace where the app is running.
 If you've modified the frontend's Service or Deployment port, make sure the `VirtualService` port is updated, too.